mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Definitions
 ===========

-``Connection``
+Connection
 ~~~~~~~~~~~~~~

-A ``Connection`` (when code-formatted) refers to the ``Connection``
+A Connection (when linked) refers to the ``Connection`` type defined
-type defined in this specification.
-It does not refer to an actual
+in this specification.
+It does not refer to an actual TCP/IP
-TCP/IP connection to an Endpoint.
-A ``Connection`` will attempt to
+connection to an Endpoint.
+A ``Connection`` will attempt to create and
-create and wrap such a connection over the course of its existence,
+wrap such a connection over the course of its existence, but it is not
-but it is not equivalent to one nor does it wrap an active one at all
+equivalent to one nor does it wrap an active one at all times.
-times.

-For the purposes of testing, a mocked ``Connection`` type could be
+For the purposes of testing, a mocked ``Connection`` type could be used
-used with the pool that never actually creates a TCP/IP connection or
+with the pool that never actually creates a TCP/IP connection or
 performs any I/O.

 Endpoint